Chaws-Jewn/task-app/README.md

 # Task App

-A personal project for a task management app using Angular and Laravel
+A personal project for a task management app using Angular and Laravel.

 This project aims to:
-Use both frameworks to solidify skills on developing web applications.
+- Use both frameworks to solidify skills in developing web applications.

-TechStack
+## Tech Stack
-Angular: Front end development
+- **Angular**: Frontend development
-Laravel: Angular
+- **Laravel**: Backend development
-Database: mysql
+- **MySQL**: Database